Blueberry Cottage Cheese Bagels

 - Blend cottage cheese in a food processor until smooth.

-- In a bowl, mix flour, baking powder, cinnamon, and salt.
+- In a bowl, whisk together flour, baking powder, cinnamon, and salt.

-- Gently fold in the blueberries without overmixing.
+- Gently fold in the blueberries (pat them dry first if frozen).
+Don’t overwork it.

 Such a treat!
 I’ve made these bagels over and over.
 I make mine with fresh milled (whole wheat) flour and they are just fabulous!
 It’s one for the recipe box.